 How Long Does Ceviche Last?

 After you stir everything together, let Mexican shrimp ceviche marinate for 15 minutes.
-There are several salads that taste so much better with a bit of marinating time like this creamy cucumber salad, salsa, Thai chicken salad, and more!
+There are several salads that taste so much better with a bit of marinating time like this creamy cucumber salad, Kani salad, Thai chicken salad, and more!

 I adjust salt and pepper to taste after taste testing shrimp ceviche with a chip.
 You have to take into consideration that all tortilla chips have different levels of sodium.

 Homemade shrimp ceviche will keep fresh in the fridge for up to 2 days.